 As employees, as executives, and as people we are excellent goal setters.
-40% of us even make new year's resolutions every year.
+Forty percent of us even make New Year's resolutions every year.
 For a company struggling with employee engagement their goal might be to improve employee recognition habits.
-Unfortunately, despite our good intentions only a saddening 8% of resolution makers actually manage to keep them.2 So the question is - what’s happening to the overwhelming majority of people who fail to meet our aspirations?
+Unfortunately, despite our good intentions only a saddening 8% of resolution makers actually manage to keep them.2 So the question is—what’s happening to the overwhelming majority of people who fail to meet our aspirations?
 An understanding of what habits are and how they form can make a huge difference in making goals come to fruition.

 Several years ago, I was stuck in bed with a 103-degree fever when I saw an infomercial for a product some of you might remember; a blender called the Magic Bullet.
 In the infomercial a delighted older couple chops meat, dices vegetables, and makes smoothies in seconds, claiming that they now have the motivation to cook every day.
 Eager at the time to become an extraordinary home chef, I bought the blender, used it *maybe* twice, and watched it accumulate dust over the course of the next few years.

 So what on Earth does a made for TV blender have to do with your employee recognition program?
 Your company's desire to build a culture of recognition isn’t that different from my desire to cook more often.
 The key to turning our aspirations into successful results isn’t to purchase a tool and wait expectantly for sparks to emerge, the key is to formulate everyday habits.
 I’m not going to delve into the benefits of using employee recognition in this article, we have an excellent eBook that goes into those details.
 Instead, I’m going to provide you with some proven strategies about how to effectively build recognition habits as part of your program and ensure it doesn’t collect dust like my Magic Bullet did.